SAGINAW BAY SYMPHONY ORCHESTRA

 View our concert schedule, sponsors and more!

-The SBSO concludes the season with a fanfare by Michigan composer, Michael Daugherty, the brilliant Khachaturian violin concerto performed by SBSO’s own concertmaster Eliot Heaton, and a performance of Berlioz’s Symphonie Fantastique.
-This programmatic work was radical for its time and tells the story of the dreams and hallucinations of a musician, as he obsesses about his beloved for whom he feels both longing and jealousy.
+American composer Ruth Crawford Seeger’s haunting Andante for strings from 1931 opens the program, and is followed by the brilliant Khachaturian violin concerto, with the SBSO’s own concertmaster Eliot Heaton as soloist.
+The evening is completed by a performance of Berlioz’s Symphonie fantastique.
+This Romantic work was radical for its time.
+It tells the story of the dreams and hallucinations of a musician who obsesses about his beloved for whom he feels both longing and jealousy.
 He glimpses her at a ball, in the countryside, and as he is marched to his execution.
-Finally he sees her transformation into a witch as she joins in the witches’ whirlwind sabbath celebrations.
+Finally he sees her transformed into a witch as she joins in the witches’ whirlwind sabbath celebrations.

 American composer Jennifer Higdon’s percussive Fanfare Ritmico, which she calls a reflection on the speed of modern life, is followed by the premiere of Maestro Fakhouri’s Krupa, named for the pioneer American jazz drummer Gene Krupa.
 SBSO principal horn Bruce Bonnell is the soloist in Mozart’s delightful 3rd Horn Concerto, and Shostakovich’s Symphony no. 5 completes the program.
 Shostakovich had been condemned by the Soviet government for what they considered inappropriate learnedness, so Shostakovich wrote his 5th symphony to rehabilitate himself.
 He did so brilliantly and also ironically.